brfc/haros_safe_plugin/README.md

 ### Usage

 The plugin requires a yaml configuration file.
-Here it is possible to define generic plugin configurations, as well as the plugin required configurations, as the verification `scopes`.
+Here, it is possible to define generic plugin configurations, plugin required configurations, and the verification `scopes`.
 Otherwise, inocous default scopes will be used.

-The repository includes a configuration file model:
+The repository includes a configuration sample, that can be used to guide your own:

 ```bash
 cd ~/haros_mc_plugin/plugin.yaml
 ```

 The HAROS specification must be placed in the `yaml` project file.
-The `~/haros_plugin_mc/mc/sample/sample.yaml` illustrates how the specification must be written.
+The `~/haros_plugin_mc/mc/sample/sample.yaml` illustrates how specifications can be written.

 Afterwards, just run it as any other HAROS plugin.
 The following command illustrates how the analysis of the `sample` is executed.